quidphp/core/README.md

     - [Error](src/Cms/Error.php) | Class for the error route of the CMS
     - [General](src/Cms/General.php) | Class for the general navigation route of the CMS
     - [GeneralDelete](src/Cms/GeneralDelete.php) | Class for the route which allows to delete rows from the general navigation page of the CMS
-    - [GeneralExport](src/Cms/GeneralExport.php) | Class for the route which generates the CSV export using the general navigation page of the CMS
+    - [GeneralExport](src/Cms/GeneralExport.php) | Class for the route which generates the CSV export for the CMS
     - [GeneralExportDialog](src/Cms/GeneralExportDialog.php) | Class for the general export popup route of the CMS
-    - [GeneralRelation](src/Cms/GeneralRelation.php) | Class for the route which manages general relation - filters for the general navigation page of the CMS
+    - [GeneralRelation](src/Cms/GeneralRelation.php) | Class for the route which manages the filters for the general navigation page of the CMS
     - [GeneralTruncate](src/Cms/GeneralTruncate.php) | Class for the route which allows to truncate a table from the general navigation page of the CMS
     - [Home](src/Cms/Home.php) | Class for the home route of the CMS
     - [HomeSearch](src/Cms/HomeSearch.php) | Class for the global search route accessible from the homepage of the CMS